lakshanmahesh/Breast-Cancer-Detection-using-Machine-Learning/README.md

 | Gradient Boosting          | 0.9940           |

 ## 🔧 Hyperparameter Tuning
-- Used `GridSearchCV` for hyperparameter optimization.
+- Used GridSearchCV to find the best parameters for KNN.
 - **Best Model:** Achieved **100% accuracy (1.0)** after tuning.

 ## 🧩 Evaluation